 You will be marked on the following:

-From the first round of interviews, the ten candidates scoring highest under the above criteria will be invited for a final interview.
+From the first round of interviews, a maximum of 12 candidates will be shortlisted for a final interview.
 You will be informed of the outcome of the first interview within seven days.

 As per the application timetable, there is one date for the final interview each year.
 Please note that this is the only date upon which the interviewing panel can meet, so no other final interview date will be available.